VishwajeetJK/Learning-Management-System/README.md

 # Learning-Management-System
-This project gives an overview of a leaning management system.
+This project gives an overview of a learning management system.
+More efficient now.